-Taronga's Chimpanzee family is recognised internationally as one of the most significant in the world.
-The Zoo was one of the first to house and exhibit chimpanzees as a group and has an extremely successful breeding record.
+Taronga's Chimpanzee family is recognised internationally as one of the most significant in human care in the world.
+Taronga Zoo was one of the first to house and exhibit Chimpanzees as a group and has an extremely successful breeding record.